The Art Of Displaying Candles

 If you like nautical decor, this candle display would work well in your home.
 Or for someone who lives in a seaside cottage.

 I still have these two vintage graters, but I’ve never used them to grate cheese.
-Instead I use them to cover votive candles around the holidays.
+Instead, I use them to cover votive candles around the holidays with my own idea of artfully displaying candles.

 I also like to arrange tapered candles in a swirling pattern in a jar.
-The trick is to carefully add a succession of candles in this pattern.
+The trick is to add a succession of candles in this pattern carefully.
 It looks quite decorative placed among other home decor.

 Candle Safety:

-The same goes for young children.
-And never leave a room where you have an open flame candle burning.
+Make it a policy never to leave a room where you have an open flame candle burning.

-I’d love to hear how you like to arrange candles.
-Please share your ideas in the comment section below.
+I’d love to hear how you like to display candles.

 Anyone know why I have not been receiving an Cozy Little House emails since May 26?